Amrita University B.Tech 2026

-Is 75% criteria removed from JEE Main 2026 - The National Testing Agency will release the JEE Main 2026 eligibility criteria on the official website, jeemain.nta.nic.in.
-According to the previous brochure, the authority has not removed the 75% criteria from JEE Main.
+Is 75% criteria removed from JEE Main 2026 - The National Testing Agency has released the JEE Main 2026 eligibility criteria on the official website, jeemain.nta.nic.in.
+According to the latest brochure, the 75% marks criterion has not been removed.
 Students who secure a minimum of 75% marks in the 10+2 exams or are in the top 20 percentile of their respective boards for admission into NITs, IIITs and GFTIs.
 Candidates must note that the 75% criteria are limited for admission purposes at NITs, IIITs and GFTIs.
 The JEE Main 75% criteria must not be confused with the JEE Mains eligibility criteria.
-The authority will conduct the JEE Mains 2026 exam in two sessions
+The authority will conduct the JEE Mains 2026 exam from January 21 to 30, 2026.

 This Story also Contains